bjoernalbers/diceware-wordlist-german/README.md

 ## Wait a minute, what are passphrases anyway?

-A [Passphrase](https://en.wikipedia.org/wiki/Passphrase) is a passwords made up of multiple words, such as:
+A [Passphrase](https://en.wikipedia.org/wiki/Passphrase) is a password made up of multiple words, such as:

     correct horse battery staple

-This makes them easy to remember (for you) and hard to guess (for others):
+Passphrases are excellent passwords because they are easy to remember (for you) and hard to guess (for others):

 [![xkcd: Password Strength](https://imgs.xkcd.com/comics/password_strength.png "xkcd: Password Strength")](https://xkcd.com/936)